cloudfoundry-incubator/grpc-throughputlb/README.md

 configured number of connections to a single address and not allow more than a given number of concurrent requests per address.

-In your code when you make a gRPC request (stream or RPC), the gRPC through load balancer will return the connection with the least number of active requests.
+In your code when you make a gRPC request (stream or RPC), the gRPC throughput load balancer will return the connection with the least number of active requests.